 Amongst the 6 types, blackheads are known to be the most common and mild form of acne.
 We usually see blackheads on the face, around the nose, chin, lips and even in the ears.
 However, they can appear on the back, chest, neck, arms and legs too

 What causes Blackheads?

-Blackheads appear when a plug of sebum (oily substance naturally secreted by the skin) and dead skin cells develop at the opening of the pore, that is it remains at the surface of the skin but not deeper into the pore unlike pimples.
-The blackheads typically do not get inflamed or swollen leading to pain.
-The head gets a deep dark colour due to oxidation by exposure to air.
+Blackheads appear when a plug of sebum (an oily substance naturally secreted by the skin) and dead skin cells develop at the opening of the pore.
+The head gets a deep dark colour due to oxidation that occurs when exposed to air.

-- Oil and dead skin cells build up - the primary cause of blackheads is the pore clog accumulation that can happen by excess sebum secretion, dead skin cells and even makeup.
+The primary cause of blackheads is the pore clog that can happen by excess sebum secretion, dead skin cells and even makeup.

-- Hormonal changes - when your body undergoes hormonal changes, it may trigger excess oil production and thereby leading to clogging of the pore.
+When your body undergoes hormonal changes, it may trigger excess oil production and thereby lead to clogging of the pore.